 Psychiatry is a medical field concerned with the diagnosis, treatment and prevention of mental health conditions.

-A Psychiatrist gives an accurate diagnosis and suggests appropriate treatment plans.
-They're experts in their field and have up-to-date knowledge on research, medications and other treatment therapies that may help the person.
-A Psychiatrist will work with the person to determine a treatment plan that's best for them.
+A psychiatrist gives an accurate diagnosis and suggests appropriate treatment plans.
+They're experts in their field and have knowledge on research, medications and other treatment therapies that may help the person.
+A psychiatrist will work with the person to determine a treatment plan that's best for them.

 What we do